PROJECT THALASSA · PITCH

 P3

-→ 1:50Use the song / meme example; show the tags are shallow
+→ 1:35Use the song and meme example; show why tags are too shallow

 P4